NDLEA nabs 6, impounds trailer loaded with 24,000 codeine syrup - Vanguard News

 She said within the period under review, the command arrested 186 suspected drug traffickers, users and barons and seized a total of 57,860 kilogrammes of assorted hard drugs and 25,254 bottles of cough syrup with codeine.

-According to her, “the command has particularly put more efforts into fishing out notorious dealers where officers and men of the command, in collaboration with Joint Task Force, JTF, seized a total of 24,000 bottles of cough syrup with codeine loaded in a trailer from Onitsha to Funtua.”
+According to her, “the command has particularly put more efforts in fishing out notorious dealers where officers and men of the command in collaboration with Joint Task Force, JTF seized a total of 24,000 bottles of cough syrup with codeine loaded in a trailer from Onitsha to Funtua.

+The trailer and drugs were arrested at a warehouse house in Dutsenreme area of Funtua, along with six suspects including two drivers and 2 conductors.
+Among them is Christian Chukwuma the sell man while Obiora Chukwuma is the manager of Sunglow Equity Nig.
+Ltd, the owners of the drugs and 24,000 bottles of cough syrup with codeine,” Mrs. Sani said.